Protecting Yourself When Boundaries Blur

 Join ethics experts Lisa Ferentz, Mitchell Handelsman, Mary Jo Barrett, Frederic Reamer, DeeAnna Nagel, and Kenneth Hardy for 6 lively conversations about the ethical challenges and ambiguities of 21st-century clinical practice.
 Getting your ethics CEs has never been so engaging and fun.

 What’s “best practice” for establishing boundaries with clients?
 Get concrete guidelines from the experts about handling this critical issue, and dozens more, in this 6-session Webcast series.
+All 6 sessions available to watch right now.

 Join us and you’ll learn: